Park & Ride

 • Easy.
 Save yourself from those endless games of hide-and-seek for that elusive city centre parking spot with the Park & Ride’s large, orderly car park; and sit back while someone else drives you into town.

 • Healthy.
 Walking or cycling from the Park & Ride to your destination is free, easy exercise and, as studies have shown, can actually help you live longer.
+Plus, you can earn Better Points too.

 Previous